 Examines life and the evolutionary record with emphasis on human genetics and inheritance.
 Factors such as current applications of biotechnology and its ethical, political and social implications in the 21st century are considered.
 (NOTE: Not Lab science credit.)
 IAI L1 906

-BIO 110 Introduction to Biology and Society (3-3)
+BIO 110 Principles of Biology (3-3)